Frequently asked questions

 How can I complete a course from a previous semester?

 This depends on how much there is left to complete on the course.
-It may be enough to write the exam or hand in assignments, or it may be necessary to re-register and take the whole course.
+It may be enough to write the exam or hand in assignments, or it may be necessary to re-register and participate on the course again.
 Contact the Course Administration if you want to complete a course from a previous semester.

 What is Studium?